-In our quest to achieve perfectly straight, frizz-free locks, we’re always on the hunt for new treatment ideas and techniques that will save us from having to endure a blowout session or two.
+If you’re in search of the keratin treatment basics, you’ve come to the right place.
+In our quest to achieve perfectly straight, frizz-free locks, we’re always on the hunt for new treatment ideas and techniques.
 One popular restorative treatment that has been getting rave reviews is the keratin treatment.
-Using a protein naturally found in your tresses, a keratin treatment is a semi-permanent solution that promises to create smoother and straighter hair for long period of time.
+Using a protein naturally found in your tresses.
+A keratin treatment is a semi-permanent solution that promises to create smoother and straighter hair for a long period of time.

 Sounds intriguing, right?
 Read on to learn all about keratin treatment basics and about how this treatment can work for you.